The Right to a Healthy Environment

 On 21 September 2020, the Children’s Environmental Rights Initiative (CERI) together with the Child Rights Connect Working Group on Environment delivered a statement to the Council during an interactive dialogue with the UN Special Rapporteur on hazardous substances.
 It demands a strong resolution that commits States to place children’s rights at the heart of environmental policies and action, and to formally recognizes children’s right to a healthy environment.

-The council is expected to appoint nine new mandate-holders including the Special Rapporteur on Water and Sanitation.
+The council appointed new mandate-holders including the Special Rapporteur on Water and Sanitation, Pedro ARROJO-AGUDO of Spain.

 Side-events cannot take place inside the Palais des Nations during the 45th session, in the COVID-19 context.
 In case stakeholders decide to organize virtual events or events outside of the Palais des Nations, these events will not be included in the online application “Sched” as Council side events.
 Any event happening on the sidelines of the session will be considered as an independent event.